MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 ### How can I update a website from the standard data model to the enhanced data model?

-Guidance and tooling support to help you update from the standard data model to the enhanced data model will be provided in a later update.
+For guidance and tooling support to help you update from the standard data model to the enhanced data model, go to [Migrate standard data model sites to enhanced data mode](./migrate-enhanced-data-model.md).

 ### Can I edit new sites that are based on enhanced data model configurations in the Portal Management app?